CECT Left Foot

 Contrast Enhanced Computerized Tomography (CECT) scan of the left foot is a diagnostic procedure in which a contrast material is injected and the rotating beams of X-rays are used to create cross sectional images of the left foot which helps to form a three dimensional image.
 This image can be used to visibly assess foot anatomy and detect any associated problems.

-Preparation for CECT Left Foot
+Why is CECT Left Foot done?

 - To detect any fractures of the bones of the foot